Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Results

 \section{Results}

-The results on the synthetic data and the 2DeteCT data are shown in Tables \ref{tab:metrics_foam} and \ref{tab:metrics_2detect}, respectively.
+The benchmark results on the synthetic data and the 2DeteCT data are shown in Tables \ref{tab:metrics_foam} and \ref{tab:metrics_2detect}, respectively.
 Figure \ref{fig:parameter_sweep} shows the PSNR for all tested values of the equivariance weight $\lambda$.
+The ablation study results are shown in Table \ref{tab:ablation_study}.
 An example of a reconstruction of each method on each dataset is shown in Figure \ref{fig:results_grid}.